 1. Historical Enrollment - This Report uses the California Basic Educational Data Systems (CBEDS) to identify the District's enrollment over the past ten (10) years.
-Even though the District saw significant enrollment increases between 2009/2010 and 2012/2013 subsequent declines in enrollment due to the economic recession and the resulting slowdown in residential development resulted in flat enrollment over the last ten (10) years.
-The District has seen a slight increase in enrollment in the most recent School Year and expects this trend to continue in the future.
+Even though the District saw significant enrollment increases between 2009/2010 and 2012/2013 subsequent declines in enrollment due to the economic recession and the resulting slowdown in residential development resulted in flat/slightly declining enrollment over the last ten (10) years.
 Chart 1 shows the historical enrollment during this period.